dsa950115/dsa950115.github.io/_pages/about.md

 I develop **structured representations of controlled systems** for tractable learning, prediction, and control.
 My research is in **statistical learning theory**, particularly kernel methods and high-dimensional statistics.

-Current topics of interest include control-oriented Koopman models, vision-language-action (VLA) models, and uncertainty quantification.
+I’m currently interested in control-oriented Koopman models, vision-language-action (VLA) models, and uncertainty quantification.